Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Sensitivity of two-time measurements

 where the minus sign in the second equation corresponds to $\hat{N}_4$, while the plus to $\hat{N}_5$.
 Moreover, we have defined the phase difference $\Delta \phi=\omega_0\tau$.
 Varying the optical length of the two paths in Fig. \ref{fig_cartoon} (b) results in an interference pattern for the number of counts.
 This pattern has two very distinct contributions: a very fast one due to $\Delta\phi$ with characteristic scale $\omega_0^{-1}$, and a slow envelope of dynamical origin and with characteristic scale $\omega^{-1}$.
 Because of our coarse-grained description, i.e. $\omega_0\gg \omega$, we can decouple these two contributions and fix one value of $\Delta\phi$ to a good approximation, which we take $\Delta\phi=0$ for convenience.

-In the short time limit, we can use the approximate expression for the two time-bin modes reduced state [Eq. (\ref{analytical_two_ancilla})] to calculate these expected values and the corresponding estimation errors.
-Probing the long-time dynamics ($n_1\gg1$), their leading contribution read:
+In the small-$\Delta t$ regime, we can use the approximate expression for the two time-bin modes reduced state [Eq. (\ref{analytical_two_ancilla})] to calculate these expected values and the corresponding estimation errors.
+Probing the long-time dynamics ($n_1\gg1$), their leading contributions read:

 We benchmark this expression with the exact dynamics in Fig. \ref{fig_measurements} (a), for the case of $\hat{N}_\mathrm{d}$, while the cases of $\hat{N}_{4,5}$ are presented in Appendix \ref{appendix_interferometer}.
 As we can see, when $N\Gamma\Delta t$ becomes small enough, the color points (exact dynamics) converge to the dashed lines (approximate solution).
+This convergence indicates that for the considered system sizes $N$, $\Delta t$ is small enough such that the small-$\Delta t$ expansion is valid.
 In this case, we choose the value of the estimation error at the optimal sensing time $\tau^*$ at which the estimation error is minimized.
 We also compare it to the fundamental bound given by the QFI at the optimal sensing time (blue points), finding that this kind of measurement is close to optimal (roughly a factor 3 times the bound).

 In Fig. \ref{fig_measurements} (b), we show that the estimation errors (solid lines) display a similar temporal pattern in $\tau$ as the inverse of the QFI (blue dashed line).
 Local minima are displayed separated by approximately half the mean-field period of oscillation.
 Both the bound and the estimation errors display an optimal sensing time $\tau^*$ at which they are minimized.
-Nevertheless, it is not crucial for the protocol to tune to this optimal time, but rather to select a $\tau$ close to one of the many minima, as they display similar estimation errors.
+Nevertheless, it is not crucial for the protocol to be tuned to this optimal time, but rather to select a $\tau$ close to one of the many minima, as they display similar estimation errors.
 While near the local minima the bound and estimation errors display similar values, in between the minima the latter display values orders of magnitude larger.
 This variability results from a different susceptibility of $\langle S_+(\tau)S_-\rangle_\mathrm{ss}$ to changes in $\omega$ within each period of the sinusoidal oscillations.

 In Fig. \ref{fig_measurements} (c), we fix $\tau$ to the optimal time for $\omega/\omega_\mathrm{c}=2$ and each of the measurements, and we study how their expected values change with the Rabi frequency.
 This allows us to understand how the sensing protocols work around a particular value of $\omega/\omega_\mathrm{c}$ (shadowed region).
 We observe that the optimal time corresponds (approximately) to the point of maximum derivative of the sinusoidal pattern.
 Notice that a value of $\langle \hat{N}_\mathrm{d,4,5}\rangle$ is not generally associated to a unique Rabi frequency.
 As a consequence, these protocols can be used to sense small perturbations around a previously calibrated value of $\omega/\omega_\mathrm{c}$.